 In those who do have symptoms, how often they will appear and how long they will last varies greatly from person to person.
-Stress, illness, menstruation, and various other things can trigger a flare-up.
+Stress, illness, menstruation, and various other factors can trigger a flare-up.

 Should I tell my partner I have genital herpes?

 You should tell any sex partner that you have genital herpes.
 It's important to learn all you can about the condition and share that information.
 Then you and your partner can make an informed decision about sex.
 Tell a partner that there is always a chance of getting the virus from you, but that there are ways to reduce the risk, such as using latex condoms and avoiding sex when you have symptoms.

 There are plenty of reasons why you should communicate openly.
 Your partner may have infected you, and he or she should know.
 It may also help your relationship in the long run.
 Your partner is likely to appreciate honesty.

 When breaking the news, explain how common genital herpes is: About one in five adults in the U.S. are infected.
 You can say it's like having cold sores on the mouth (which 50% to 80% of all adults in the U.S. have), except the virus has infected your genitals.
 It will also help if you're calm when talking to your partner and approach the discussion with a positive attitude: "I think we can work this out so that we'll both be happy," not, "This will probably tear us apart, but…."